 I’m holding off on publishing any of Aunt Jenny on the web until I’m a little more settled in my search for a publisher, editor or agent.
 Still, I want to give potential readers an idea of where the story is going and what it’s like, so I’ll be publishing various pieces about the world, the story, the characters and their history.

 As I’ve mentioned, Aunt Jenny and the Delayed Quest is the story of a retired librarian and teacher who finds herself caught up in an heroic journey to a land of adventure on a quest that has always been her destiny.
 Such quests not only transform the lives of those who set out upon them, but of those they leave behind.
 Here’s a glimpse at our tale from that perspective.

-Lieutenant Miller of the Winston Police arrived at Windgate Cottage to find Gus Statler, the campus security officer for the Winston Academy for Girls, waiting for him with a blonde teenager, probably one of the school’s students.
+Lieutenant Miller of the Winston Police arrived at Windgate Cottage to find Gus Statler, the campus security officer for the Winston Academy for Girls, waiting for him with a bespectacled blonde teenager, probably one of the school’s students.

 “Okay, Gus, you’d better read me in.
 What’s up?” he asked, taking out his notepad.

 “So, Lieutenant, you know about the missing student?
 Alexandra Levin?
 Well, sir, it looks like she’s not the only one missing.
 Ms. Jennifer Winston, the resident of the cottage here, appears to have vanished with her.”

 “Yes, sir.
 That’s the best description we can come up with.”

 “Miss Smith and I. She discovered the second disappearance and the evidence connecting the two.”

 “Sandy… Sandra Ann Smith, sir.
 I’m a junior at the school, and kinda Aunt Jenny’s—Ms. Winston’s—IT person.
 I take care of her computers, network, phone and stuff, and I installed her doorbell.”

 “Yes, sir.
 It’s a virtual doorbell.
 It rings on her phone and lets her answer the door from anywhere in the world.
 It has a camera and she can see who’s at the door on her phone.”

 “I see, and this is important?”